Can a student earn dual credits for a course?

 Curriculum choice is limited at the high school level.
 CHEK ABC provides all course materials for core courses that have been designed to meet BC Ministry of Education requirements.
 However, there are many options for individualized resources and activities for elective courses.

 Yes.
-There is credit options for: Equivalence (documented prior learning); External Credentials; and Course Challenge.
-A student can also get credit for Work Experience, or take a Career Program in their grade 12 year.
+There are credit options for: Equivalence (documented prior learning); External Credentials (such as Cadets, Lifesaving courses, participation in BC Games, etc.); and Course Challenge.
+A student can also get credit for Work Experience, or take a Career Program in their Grade 12 year.

 After a student signs up, how soon do course materials arrive?

 CHEK ABC will send necessary resources to all students as soon as the application and enrolment process is completed.
 Moodle-based courses may be started in as little as 24 hours.
 Any required textbooks are shipped from our central office in Nelson and usually arrive in about 5-7 business days.
 Textbooks are required to be returned when the course is complete.
 These can easily be sent back to the CHEK ABC office via COD by Greyhound.